Russell-Pollari/git4noobs/README.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```
-stage your changes for commit
+Stage your changes for commit
 ```
 $ git add README.md
 ```